 For more on this topic, check out the full Sports collection

 These days, skateboarding has gone mainstream and communities have constructed safe skate parks with ramps, rails and “bowls”.
-More youth are skateboarding; however, the number of girls present in these skate parks remains limited.
-There are many reasons why we should encourage girls to try skateboarding.
+More youth are skateboarding now then ever before.
+However, the number of girls present in these skate parks remains limited.
+Below are 9 reasons why we should encourage girls to try skateboarding, the benefits that each one offers, and why this is a great sport for girls!

 My skateboarder husband and I now have three daughters; twin twelve-year-olds and a ten-year-old.
 Skateboarding has been part of my daughters’ lives for many years.
-They each own four boards and we are currently in the process of building a halfpipe in our tiny backyard.
-And though my daughters are great swimmers, have participated in baseball and all share an intense love of basketball, skateboarding has given them some solid life skills unlike from any other sport or activity in which they have been involved.
+They each own four boards, and we are currently in the process of building a halfpipe in our tiny backyard.
+And though my daughters are great swimmers, they have also participated in baseball, and all share an intense love of basketball.
+But skateboarding has given them some solid life skills unlike other sports for girls, or activities in which they have been involved.
 Of course, their love of skateboarding came directly from their Dad’s own love and passion for the sport, but the benefits of skateboarding has convinced me that other girls should be encouraged to join the sport.
-Here are nine reasons why.

 1. Skateboarding teaches girls to overcome their fears and to be brave.
 It also teaches them to accept failure.

-2. Skateboarding is an exhilarating action sport that gives girls a sense of adventure and thrill without excessive cost
+2. Skateboarding is one of those exhilarating action sports for girls that gives a sense of adventure and thrill, but without excessive cost

 3. Skateboarding gives girls a complete sense of freedom